-- db_session SQLAlchemy database session - arn_list Just a list of resource ARNs. - access_level "Read", "List", "Tagging", "Write", or "Permissions management" - conditions_block Optionally, a condition block with one or more conditions get_rendered_policy(db_session, minimize=None)
+- db_session SQLAlchemy database session - arn_list Just a list of resource ARNs. - access_level "Read", "List", "Tagging", "Write", or "Permissions management" - conditions_block Optionally, a condition block with one or more conditions add_by_list_of_actions (db_session, supplied_actions)

 Takes a list of actions, queries the database for corresponding arns, adds them to the object.